 CausesSeborrhea is often a secondary condition.
 Primary conditions or diseases include allergies, endocrine disorders, dietary deficiencies, malabsorption disorders, parasites, and autoimmune disorders.
 Seborrhea can also be an inherited disorder.
 If this is the case, it usually afflicts animals before they reach two years of age.
 Breeds most commonly afflicted with inherited seborrhea include West Highland White Terriers, American Cocker Spaniels, English Springer Spaniels, Basset Hounds, Dachshunds, Labrador Retrievers, Golden Retrievers and Shar-Peis.

-- Use VET BASICS® ParaSeb Shampoo twice a week for two weeks then weekly until under control.
-ParaSeb shampoo will hydrate the skin while healing the itch.
-It combines three ingredients to help solve this issue:
+- Use Vet Basics® Sebo Plus Shampoo twice a week for two weeks then weekly until under control.
+Sebo Plus Shampoo will hydrate the skin while healing the itch.
+It combines two ingredients to help solve this issue, benzoyl peroxide and micronized sulfur.

 Skin Fold DermatitisSkin fold dermatitis of the face is common in Bulldogs and other pushed-in nose breeds with excess skin folds.
 Treating around the eyes is tricky but these two products will help.

-- Use Doc Roy's® Rescue Derm for any areas that look like they need a little extra healing or rejuvenation.
-It is all natural safe around the eyes!
+- Use Nu-Stock for any areas that look like they need a little extra healing or rejuvenation.
+It is non-toxic, stops itching immediately and promotes hair growth

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.